 Federal Employment and Federally Supported Programs and Contracts

-The Rehabilitation Act of 1973 prohibits discrimination on the basis of disability in programs receiving federal financial assistance and in the employment practices of federal contractors.
-It also requires the federal government to make sure that electronic information is accessible to people with disabilities.
+The Rehabilitation Act of 1973 prohibits discrimination on the basis of disability in programs conducted by federal agencies, in programs receiving federal financial assistance, in federal employment, and in employment practices of federal contractors.
+It also requires the federal government to make sure that electronic and technology information is accessible to people with disabilities.
 A new section of the Rehabilitation Act requires medical diagnostic equipment to be accessible to people with disabilities.
-Under this law, the term "disabled individual" means "any person who (1) has a physical or mental impairment which substantially limits one or more of such person's major life activities, (2) has a record of such impairment, or (3) is regarded as having such an impairment."
+Under the Rehabilitation Act, the term "disabled individual" means "any person who (1) has a physical or mental impairment which substantially limits one or more of such person's major life activities, (2) has a record of such impairment, or (3) is regarded as having such an impairment."

 Early Intervention, Special Education and Related Services